marcusradell/reserve/README.md

 Contain all dynamic code in factories/#create-functions so code can be unit tested in isolation.

 # Design patterns
+All components will export a `create` factory function.
+This makes testing easier and lessens the side effects of node modules being singletons.

+Only the root level files (usually `index.js`) `require` modules.
+Child modules get them sent in as arguments to the `create` factory function.

+Functions that depend on variables in the parent scope should also use a `create` factory function by creating an isolated parent scope.
+This makes it easier to reason about what variables are accessed in the parent scope.

+# Influences
+* Cycle.js with great docs and heavy usage of RxJS is the main source of inspiration.
+* Interactions (actions and events) comes from the MVI-pattern Intent part as seen in cycle.js docs.
+* Repositories were inspired by Redux, but named after a Microsoft pattern.
+* The dependency injection were inspired by angular and Microsoft, although it's not the DI pattern but just simple argument passing.
+* File structure were inspired by google's suggestion on AngularJS 1.x file structure.
+* Testing tools were inspired by Eric Elliot's blogs.
+* Config solution was inspired by the npm package dotenv.

 # Contributing
 First read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)